AntiLibrary5/nicools-kitchen/_posts/2025-10-26-mars-cornflex.md

 tags: [Dessert]
 ---

  It finally came, le 5 mars, the day everyone looks forward to, the day that is called MY DAY.
 For a person who claims not to like their birthday, I really talk about it a lot.
-So obviously on that day, I had an abundance of Mars, the chocolate, because obviously on that days I bought them in blocks of 5, for them to be 5 mars...So with the leftovers, I made a childhood delicacy, created by Tante Naufe, loved by everyone, and known by MARS CORNFLEX.
+So obviously on that day, I had an abundance of Mars, the chocolate, because obviously on that day I bought them in blocks of 5, for them to be 5 mars...So with the leftovers, I made a childhood delicacy, created by Tante Naufe, loved by everyone, and known by MARS CORNFLEX.

 ## Ingredients